 For this particular assignment I learned how to combat serious writer’s block.
 I did not struggle to read The Tempest nor pick out topics or passages I found interesting, but I did struggle to put it all together.
 By working on different styles of writing and revising, I found more constructive ways to use my time rather than just staring at the screen.
-This paper also reinforced that I will always prefer doing revisions on paper.
+This paper also reinforced that I will always prefer doing revisions on paper rather than online.
 There is just something about being able to sprawl my words out that is satisfying and allows me to say everything I need to.

 Draft I Submitted First